 22% improvement in the quality of the contacts that case managers have with the families and their children.
 For example, discussions are focused on real case issues and behavior changes the family is making.

 Eckerd Rapid Safety Feedback® is being recognized nationally for its promising results:

-Currently the states of Alaska, Connecticut, Illinois, Indiana, Louisiana, Maine, New Hampshire, Ohio, Oklahoma and Tennessee are working with Eckerd Connects to develop a system-tailored approach to their child welfare and protection needs.
+Currently the states of Connecticut, Indiana, Louisiana, Maine, New Hampshire, Ohio, Oklahoma and Tennessee are working with Eckerd Connects to develop a system-tailored approach to their child welfare and protection needs.
 Eckerd Connects can provide the Eckerd Connects Rapid Safety Feedback® System to your jurisdiction at minimal cost.
 This would include: